Kayke-Ti/rodrigorgtic/README.md

 #### My current tools
 📲 Front-end Mobile with React Native
-🌎 Front-end Web with React
+🌎 Front-end Web with Reactjs
-📡 Back-end with Node.js
+📡 Back-end with Nodejs
 🛠️ Typescript
 🧰 And more...